What Does It Cost to Refurbish Private Jet Seats?

 Note: In the table, redesign combines the cost of coverings and foam plus the cost of working with a designer.

-Different Kinds of Aircraft Seats
+Different Kinds of Aircraft Seat Frames

 The 9G Seat Frame

 With 9G seats, you have more flexibility with what changes can be made to the appearance of the seat than you can with 16G seats.
-You can choose different upholstery materials and foam densities than what was originally on the seat.
+You can choose different aircraft seat upholstery materials and foam densities than what was originally on the seat.
 Additionally, the seat can be stripped down to the frame and rebuilt with a different design.
 A few stipulations, such as maintaining aisle clearance, may apply.

 The 16G Seat Frame

 16G seats can usually only be rebuilt in the style in which they were originally certified.
-Slight changes to upholstery to give older seats a more streamlined, updated appearance might be possible.
+Slight changes to aircraft upholstery to give older seats a more streamlined, updated appearance might be possible.
 (Foam density is restricted to the TSO holder of the seats.
-Sometimes, new foam builds can be created if the designers can get the seat drawings.)
+Sometimes, new foam builds can be created if the designers can get the original seat drawings.)

 Occasionally, some 16G seat frames may have alternate designs, which allows owners to make more than just slight changes to their aircraft seats.